We use Python for this:

 numpy.mean(centred), numpy.max(centred))

-print('std dev before and after:', numpy.std(data), numpy.std(centred))
+print('std dev before and after:', numpy.std(data), numpy.std(centred)) LIVE DEMO

-) is a good thingPython
+#) is a good thingPython provides for docstrings

-’s help systemdef centre(data, desired):
+Python’s help systemdef centre(data, desired):

 """Returns the array in data, recentered around the desired value."""